-- For purposes of this table, the market value of the Restricted Shares is deemed to be \$17.66 per share, the closing price of the Common Stock reported on NASDAQ on December 31, 2019 (the last trading day of the year). - (2) Comprised of Restricted Share awards granted on February 22, 2017.
-50% of such awards are time-based and vest ratably over a three-year period based solely on continued employment or service and 50% of such awards are performance-based and vest based upon the achievement of specified performance criteria over a three-year period.
-33.33% of such time-based equity award vested on each of January 1, 2018 and 2019 and the remaining 33.34% of such time-based equity award vested on January 1, 2020 and a portion of such performance-based equity award vested on January 1, 2020. - (3) Comprised of a Restricted Share award granted on February 22, 2017.
-100% of such award is performance-based and vests based upon the achievement of specified performance criteria over a three-year period.
-A portion of such performance-based award vested on January 1, 2020. - (4) Comprised of Restricted Share awards granted on March 14, 2018.
-50% of such awards are time-based and vest ratably over a three-year period based solely on continued employment or service and 50% of such awards are performance-based and vest based upon the achievement of specified performance criteria over a three-year period.
-33.33% of such time-based equity award vested on each of January 1, 2019 and 2020 and assuming continued employment or service and the achievement of specified performance criteria, the remaining 33.34% of such time-based equity award and 100% of such performance-based equity award will vest on January 1, 2021. - (5) Comprised of Restricted Share and LTIP unit awards granted on March 12, 2019.
-50% of such awards are time-based Restricted Shares and vest ratably over a three-year period based solely on continued employment or service and 50% of such awards are performance-based LTIP units and vest based upon the achievement of specified performance criteria over a three-year period.
-33.33% of such time-based Restricted Share award vested January 1, 2020.
-Assuming continued employment or service and the achievement of specified performance criteria, the remaining 66.67% of such time-based Restricted Share award will vest ratably on January 1, 2021 and 2022 and 100% of such performance-based LTIP unit award will vest on January 1, 2022.
+For purposes of this table, the market value of the Restricted Shares is deemed to be \$13.39 per share, the closing price of the Common Stock reported on NASDAQ on December 31, 2020 (the last trading day of the year).

+(2) Comprised of Restricted Share awards granted on March 14, 2018.
+50% of such Restricted Share awards were time-based and vested ratably over a three-year period based solely on continued employment or service and 50% of such Restricted Share awards were performance-based and vested based upon the achievement of specified performance criteria over a three-year period.
+33.33% of such time-based Restricted Share awards vested on each of January 1, 2019 and January 1, 2020 and the remaining 33.34% of such time-based Restricted Share awards vested on January 1, 2021 and a portion of such performance-based Restricted Share awards vested on January 1, 2021.

+- (3) Comprised of Restricted Share and LTIP unit awards granted on March 12, 2019.
+50% of such awards are time-based Restricted Share awards and vest ratably over a three-year period based solely on continued employment or service and 50% of such awards are performance-based LTIP unit awards and vest based upon the achievement of specified performance criteria over a three-year period.
+33.33% of such time-based Restricted Share awards vested on each of January 1, 2020 and January 1, 2021.
+Assuming continued employment or service and the achievement of specified performance criteria, the remaining 33.34% of such time-based Restricted Share award will vest on January 1, 2022 and 100% of such performance-based LTIP unit award will vest on January 1, 2022. - (4) Comprised of Restricted Share awards granted on February 18, 2020.
+50% of such Restricted Share awards are time-based and vest ratably over a three-year period based solely on continued employment or service and 50% of such Restricted Share awards are performance-based and vest based upon the achievement of specified performance criteria over a three-year period.
+33.33% of such time-based Restricted Share awards vested January 1, 2021.
+Assuming continued employment or service and the achievement of specified performance criteria, the remaining 66.67% of such time-based Restricted Share awards will vest ratably on January 1, 2022 and January 1, 2023 and 100% of such performance-based Restricted Share awards will vest ratably on January 1, 2023.

-As of December 31, 2019, our named executive officers held an aggregate of 681,111 unvested Restricted Shares, 187,279 LTIP units and 35,000 Options.
-As of the Record Date, under the Original 2009 Equity Incentive Plan, there were outstanding Options to acquire a total of 68,500 shares of Common Stock at a weighted average purchase price of \$11.58 per share, and a total of 278,751 Restricted Shares still subject to forfeiture.
-During 2019, 186,000 Options were exercised and no outstanding Options for any of our named executive officers were repriced.
-As of the Record Date, 2,495,210 shares of Common Stock remained available for grant to eligible participants under the Amended 2009 Equity Incentive Plan, and a total of 774,918 Restricted Shares and 187,279 LTIP units remained subject to forfeiture.
+As of December 31, 2020, our named executive officers held an aggregate of 749,596 unvested Restricted Shares, 187,279 LTIP units and 35,000 Options.
+As of the Record Date, under the Original 2009 Equity Incentive Plan, there were outstanding Options to acquire a total of 67,000 shares of Common Stock at a weighted average purchase price of \$11.60 per share, and no Restricted Shares still subject to forfeiture.
+During 2020, no Options were exercised and no outstanding Options for any of our named executive officers were repriced.
+As of the Record Date, 1,861,048 shares of Common Stock remained available for grant to eligible participants under the Amended 2009 Equity Incentive Plan, and a total of 1,158,953 Restricted Shares and 187,279 LTIP units remained subject to forfeiture.